-Everybody loves Gatorade, so let’s talk about if it’s fluff or it’s actually good for you.
+Everybody loves Gatorade, and people want to know what the heck electrolytes are so let’s talk about if it’s fluff or it’s actually good for you.

 When you work out, you sweat (yup, four years of college taught me that).
 When you sweat, you lose fluids and electrolytes – especially sodium and chloride (which is why your sweat tastes salty…stop tasting your sweat you creep).
 Now, when you’re lacking fluids and electrolytes, your muscles suffer and your performance suffers.
 Can’t be having performance issues can we now?

 Let’s talk about why Gatorade (or any sports drink–they’re all about the same) works.

 Water will get into your bloodstream faster (and to the right places) when it’s part of Gatorade because water follows electrolytes.